Instagram/IGListKit/Guides/Migration.md

 For details on all changes in IGListKit 3.0.0, please see the [release notes](https://github.com/Instagram/IGListKit/releases/tag/3.0.0).

+### IGListSectionType removed

+In order to make building section controllers even easier, we removed the protocol and absorbed all of the methods into `IGListSectionController` with default implementations.

+- `numberOfItems` returns 1 item
+- `didUpdateToObject:` and `didSelectItemAtIndex:` do nothing
+- `sizeForItemAtIndex:` returns `CGSizeZero`
+- `cellForItemAtIndex:` asserts (you must override this method)

+In Objective-C, all you need to do is find & remove all uses of `IGListSectionType`.
+This includes `IGListSectionController` and `IGListAdapterDataSource` implementations.

+In Swift, you will also need to add `override` keywords to all methods.

+The compiler will catch all instances that need fixed.

 ### IGListBindingSectionController

 If you were using `IGListDiff(...)` _inside_ a section controller to compute diffs for cells, we recommend that you start using `IGListBindingSectionController` which wraps this behavior in an elegant and tested API.